Skip to main content

 View Usage Metrics

-Access usage metrics in the Dashboard, in the Metrics workspace:
+Access usage metrics in the PowerSync Dashboard.
+Select your project and instance and go to the Metrics view:

 You have following options: